 I am capable of getting in and out of the “loo” at speeds Olympians or Formula One teams would be proud of.
 I challenge any F1 team to change four race slicks faster than I use a washroom after having spied an air freshener!

 So why do I dislike air fresheners so much?

-They emit synthetic chemicals alarmingly frequently and it is debatable whether the air is fresher or merely awash with toxins.
-The smell of “happy jasmine” will likely contain phthalates, which can cause hormonal abnormalities, birth defects and reproductive problems.
+They emit synthetic chemicals alarmingly frequently and it is debatable whether the air is fresher or merely awash with toxic chemicals.
+The smell of “happy jasmine” will likely contain phthalates, which are linked with hormonal abnormalities, birth defects and reproductive problems.